FatihKoz/DisposableBasic/README.md

 * Some widgets to enhance any page/layout as per virtual airline needs
 * Database checks (to identify errors easily when needed)
 * API endpoints to support data display at landing pages (for roster, live flights, latest pireps, news, stats)
+* Discord Notifications (separate from v7's core feature, can be customized to use different webhooks etc.)

 ## Compatibility with other addons